 - Is vomiting constantly

 Some causes of high blood pressure run in families.
-Talk to your health care provider before you get pregnant if you have a family history of:
+Talk to your provider before you get pregnant if you have a family history of:

 - Congenital heart disease

 Also talk to your provider before becoming pregnant if you take medicine for a health problem.
 Exposure to certain drugs in the womb may increase your baby's risk of developing problems that can lead to high blood pressure.

 Beard L, Neonatology.
 In: Engorn B, Flerlage J, eds.
 The Harriet Lane Handbook: A Manual for Pediatric House Officers.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 18.

 Lande MB.
 Systemic hypertension.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 445.

 National High Blood Pressure Education Program Working Group on High Blood Pressure in Children and Adolescents.
 The fourth report on the diagnosis, evaluation, and treatment of high blood pressure in children and adolescents.
 Pediatrics.
 2004;114 (2 Suppl 4th Report):555-576.
 PMID: 15286277 www.ncbi.nlm.nih.gov/pubmed/15286277.

 Review Date 5/6/2016